Chart Color Schemes

 Brookwater is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Brookwater's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Brookwater was at 19.1%, with mortgaged dwellings at 66.1% and rented ones at 14.8%.
-The median monthly mortgage repayment in the area was $2,615, higher than Brisbane metro's average of $1,710.
-Median weekly rent in Brookwater was recorded at $565, compared to Brisbane metro's $360.
-Nationally, Brookwater's median monthly mortgage repayments are significantly higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.
+Brookwater's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 88.9% houses and 11.1% other dwellings.
+Home ownership in Brookwater was 19.1%, with mortgaged dwellings at 66.1% and rented ones at 14.8%.
+The median monthly mortgage repayment was $2,615, higher than Brisbane metro's average of $1,710.
+Median weekly rent in Brookwater was $565, compared to Brisbane metro's $360.
+Nationally, Brookwater's mortgage repayments were significantly higher at $2,615 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing